M'Bour

 The city's major industries are tourism, fishing and peanut processing.
 M'Bour is a tourist destination.
 It is situated on the "Little Coast" and connected to Dakar via the N1 road.

 It is noteworthy for the orphanage and nursery for children run by the international NGO Vivre Ensemble, and for the African Institute for Mathematical Sciences, Senegal.

 140 migrants drowned on October 29, 2020 when a boat from M'Bour that was bound for the Canary Islands capsized near Saint-Louis, Senegal.

+Climate

+M'Bour's climate is characterized by hot weather year-round.
+M'Bour has a hot semi-arid climate (Köppen: BSh), with a long dry season from November to May.
+The vast majority of precipitation falls between July and September.